jnozzi/cocoadev.com/markdown/EditorWithBreakpoints.md

 Hi,

 I am wanting to create an editor that is capable of displaying breakpoints.
-It seems that General/NSRulerView and General/NSRulerMarker would work splendidly for this except for the fact that I can't hide the measurement tick marks (unless I am missing something).
-Should I create a new subclass of General/NSView to handle this or am I making this more complicated than it needs to be?
+It seems that NSRulerView and NSRulerMarker would work splendidly for this except for the fact that I can't hide the measurement tick marks (unless I am missing something).
+Should I create a new subclass of NSView to handle this or am I making this more complicated than it needs to be?

 Many Thanks!
-General/LauRence
+LauRence

 ----